7 Core Product Design Skills

 5

-Defines and communicates a company-wide design vision that informs business direction.
+Defines and communicates a company-wide design vision that influences business direction.

 Growth arc: From tactical execution to long-term strategic leadership.